A pellet grill is an efficient way to cook your food, using wood pellets with a convection-style heating element.

 Traeger Fire In Auger Tube

-2 Reasons For Smoke Coming Out of Pellet Hopper
+Why is Smoke Coming Out of Pellet Hopper (2 Reasons)

 You can see excessive smoke or flames flashing out of the hopper of your pellet grill under two circumstances: low airflow and high temperatures